panacloud-modern-global-apps/full-stack-serverless-cdk/step38_aurora_serverless/README.md

 # Engine
 Amazon Aurora is a MySQL and PostgreSQL-compatible relational database.

+# Scaling
+Aurora Serverless clusters can specify scaling properties which will be used to automatically scale the database cluster seamlessly based on the workload.

 # Starting an instance database

 # install & import modules: